Supreme Court halts census in latest twist of 2020 count

-The Supreme Court on Tuesday ruled that the Trump administration can stop census field operations early, ending a lawsuit that warned the truncated schedule will lead to minorities being undercounted in the crucial once-a-decade head count.
+The Supreme Court on Tuesday ruled that the Trump administration can end census field operations early, in a blow to efforts to make sure minorities and hard-to-enumerate communities are properly counted in the crucial once-a-decade tally.

-Still, the decision was not a total loss for the plaintiffs, who managed to get nearly two extra weeks of counting people as the case made its way through the courts.
+The decision was not a total loss for plaintiffs in a lawsuit challenging the administration’s decision to end the count early.
+They managed to get nearly two extra weeks of counting people as the case made its way through the courts.

+However, the ruling increased the chances of the Trump administration retaining control of the process that decides how many congressional seats each state gets — and by extension how much voting power each state has.

-The Supreme Court justices’ ruling came as the nation’s largest association of statisticians, and even the bureau’s own census takers and partners, have been raising questions about the quality of the data being gathered — numbers that are used to determine how much federal funding is allotted to states and localities, and how many congressional seats each states gets.
+The Supreme Court justices’ ruling came as the nation’s largest association of statisticians, and even the U.S. Census Bureau’s own census takers and partners, have been raising questions about the quality of the data being gathered — numbers that are used to determine how much federal funding and how many congressional seats are allotted to states.

+After the Supreme Court’s decision, the Census Bureau said field operations would end on Thursday.

 At issue was a request by the Trump administration that the Supreme Court suspend a lower court’s order extending the 2020 census through the end of October following delays caused by the pandemic.
 The Trump administration argued that the head count needed to end immediately to give the bureau time to meet a year-end deadline.
 Congress requires the bureau to turn in by Dec.
 31 the figures used to decide the states’ congressional seats — a process known as apportionment.